-Contact the HQ Utilities Unit if transfer of ownership is being contemplated by a utility.
+Contact HQ Utilities if transfer of ownership is being contemplated by a utility.

 (3) Documentation

 Ownership of abandoned, deactivated, or disconnected utilities should be documented using a new and/or existing utility accommodation document.
 A file should be maintained in the region as described in 100.05, Accommodation Documents: Management and Administration.
 A database record should also be maintained listing the utility as "Inactive."